 North Superior Quarter Horse Association

-Welcome to the North Superior Quarter Horse Association website.
 We invite you to come to our horse shows and see what great fun we have.

-ABOUT NSQHA
+About NSQHA

 The NSQHA was formed to encourage participation in all the shows held within the area known as Northwestern Ontario/Northern Minnesota.
 This demographic area is described as east to Nipigon, west to the Manitoba border, south to the U.S. including Northern Minnesota and all other areas of northern Ontario.
 All exhibitors are eligible for membership and with participation in the sanctioned shows, will earn points toward the year end awards.

-Participating clubs include:
+Participating shows include:

-Borderland Quarter Horse Club (Rainy River District)
+Borderland Quarter Horse Club (Rainy River District), Emo, Ontario

-Northern Lights Quarter Horse Club (Dryden Area)
+Northern Lights Quarter Horse Club (Dryden Area), Dryden, Ontario

-NSQHA MEMBERSHIP
+NSQHA Membership

 A class award will only be given if the winner has competed against 3 or more horses in that class, at least 2 times during the season.